Like anything else powered by software and perpetually tethered to the internet, connected cars are susceptible to cyberattacks.

 Aside from taking over your car via telematics, hackers can also employ old-school denial-of-service attacks to overwhelm your vehicle and potentially shut down critical functions like airbags, anti-lock brakes and door locks.

-This attack is entirely feasible since some connected cars even have built-in Wi-Fi hotspot capabilities.
+This attack is feasible since some connected cars even have built-in Wi-Fi hotspot capabilities.
 As with regular home Wi-Fi networks, they can even steal your personal data if they manage to infiltrate your car’s local network.

 Also, it’s a matter of physical safety.
 Remember, modern cars are run by multiple computers and Engine Control Modules (ECMs).
 If hackers can shut these systems down, they can put you in grave danger.